MinKaizen/mos-dynamic-link/README.md

 # Defaults

-The only 2 mandatory attributes is `link_template`.
+The only mandatory attribute is `link_template`.
 By default, the shortcode will:

 - Wrap the url in an `<a>` element
 - Prepend `https://` if no protocol is provided in link